Q & A

 - Problems with bladder or bowel control, in severe cases

-For a visual reference you can watch animations of lumbar spinal stenosis.
+For a visual reference you can watch an animation of lumbar spinal stenosis.

 Spinal stenosis is a degenerative condition that develops gradually as part of the natural aging process and in response to repeated strain and stress.
 The spinal cord and nerves can become constricted because: